Breast biopsy: Direct and frontal biopsy

-Recent innovations in tissue acquisition for the human breast have led to the development of unique direct frontal systems.
-Efficacy is considered optimal if the diagnosis by transcutaneous biopsy is identical to the surgical specimen in case of malignancy or in line with clinical follow-up when benign.

 The direct and frontal biopsy systems can even be considered relatively painless.
 The quality of the sample is sufficient for research on molecular biology.

 Excisional (surgical) biopsy

 Excisional biopsy involves surgically removing the suspicious area of the breast to examine it under the microscope for diagnosis.
 One method is wire-guided (or wire-localized) excisional biopsy, where a wire is inserted into the breast and repeatedly imaged using breast ultrasound or mammography until the technician sees that the tip is located in the suspicious area.
 The suspicious area is then removed entirely in one block by the surgeon with the help of the wire.
 When the tissue is removed, it is processed by a pathologist, who describes the tissue as it appears by eye and inks the sides to help orient the tissue under the microscope after it is sliced.
 Each color corresponds to a direction, such as superior, inferior, medial, lateral, anterior, and posterior (these correspond to top, bottom, outside, inside, front, and back).
-When the tissue is then looked at under the microscope, the margins can then be evaluated to see if they are free of cancer cells, or if the surgeon needs to go back and remove more tissue from that area.
+When the tissue is then looked at under the microscope, the margins can be evaluated to see if they are free of cancer cells, or if the surgeon needs to go back and remove more tissue from that area.
 Titanium surgical clips are often left behind by surgeons to help future physicians locate the site and monitor for future disease or target the area with radiation if needed.
 Percutaneous ("through the skin") biopsy methods have become more favored over surgical biopsies due to the high rate of benign findings (80%) and the reduction of adverse effects such as scarring.